maynard242/guide-to-using-llms/README.md

 - Explain the concept of RAG and its benefits in LLM applications.
 ### Implementing RAG
 - Guide to implementing RAG in projects, including choosing data sources and setting up retrieval systems.
+- Discuss key design choices -
+#### Retrieval Choices
+- Chunking
+- Retrieval strategies
+- Databases
+- Evaluation
+#### Augmentation
+- Prompts, strategies
+#### Generation
+- Hallucinations/Truthfulness, etc
 ### Challenges and Solutions
 - Discussing potential pitfalls in RAG and how to overcome them.
+- Discuss when RAG is appropriate vs other techniques like Fine-Tuning or Prompt Engineering.
 ### Evaluation of RAG Systems
-- How to assess RAG systems' performance, considering both retrieval accuracy and generation quality.
+- How to assess RAG systems' performance, considering both retrieval accuracy and generation quality, eg. RAGAS

 ## 11. Prompt Engineering
 ### The Art of Prompting